-+ I'm a Long Neck, Del., based photojournalist with 51 years of experience, most recently as Director of Photography at the Times Herald-Record (Middletown, N.Y.) and long-time writer and photographer of the 845LIFE column.
++ I'm a Long Neck, Delaware-based photojournalist with 54 years of experience, most recently as Director of Photography at the Times Herald-Record (Middletown, N.Y.) and long-time writer and photographer of the 845LIFE column.
 Now retired.

 + Long ago and far away, I trained under LIFE Magazine photographer Bernard Hoffman and began my newspaper career in 1972, shooting 6-7 assignments a day, souping prints in a crappy darkroom while eating peanut butter and jelly sandwiches.
 Yup, I'm a Boomer.